P6280134

 The JPG processor in this camera, as it is in all Olympus cameras, is outstanding.
 Unlike the DSLRs, what you see in the viewfinder is what you get in the image.
 No need for postprocessing at all, unless you want to resize.

-And if you are a diehard RAW shooter, Olympus offers in-camera processing for your RAW files as well.
+But if you are a diehard RAW shooter, it’s good to know that Olympus offers some in-camera processing for your RAW files as well.
 Amazing!